lisp-mirror/lqml/examples/meshtastic/readme.md

 Please note that this is WIP/experimental.

-Currently the app can only send direct messages between the radios.
+The app can either send direct messages between the radios, or broadcast messages (received by all radios).

 It's basically meant to be used in an emergency situation, where internet is not available, in order to communicate with short text messages.
 This kind of